Licensing criteria for home-based ECE services

 Governance Management and Administration criterion 5

-- A process for reviewing and evaluating the service's operation (for example, its curriculum, learning and teaching practices, philosophy, policies, and procedures) by the people involved in the service.
-The process is consistent with criterion GMA3 and includes a schedule showing timelines for planned review of different areas of operation.
+- A process for reviewing and evaluating the service's operation (for example, its curriculum, learning and teaching practices, philosophy, policies, and procedures(external link)) by the people involved in the service.
+The process is consistent with criterion GMA4/GMA3(external link) and includes a schedule showing timelines for planned review of different areas of operation.

 The criterion is to ensure that services have processes for continual improvement to maintain the quality of the education and care provided to children.
 It is underpinned by the belief that ongoing self -review is part of good management and administration.